reloginn/nebulas/README.md

 # What is it?
     It's a simple, minimalistic library for scheduling tasks
-# Examples
-    You can see examples in the crate documentation